Watch Our Awesome Mississippi Wildlife Heritage Museum Video!

 The MS Wildlife Heritage Museum

-- On April 21st, 2017, which is the 90th Anniversary of the Great Mississippi River Flood of 1927, the Museum hosted a Great Flood Exhibit with photos and items, to commemorate this greatest natural disaster in American history.
+On April 21st, 2017, which is the 90th Anniversary of the Great Mississippi River Flood of 1927, the Museum hosted a Great Flood Exhibit with photos and items, to commemorate this greatest natural disaster in American history.
 A Reception with heavy hors d’oeuvres and drinks was held from 5:30 to 7:30, featuring an address by Peter Nimrod, Chief Levee Board Engineer.
-The Exhibit will be open for a month, and will open on request between 10A & 4P M-F, with special opening requests arranged by calling Billy Johnson (662-347-4223), President, or Robert Hitt Neill (662-686-7789), Secretary/Treasurer.
+The Exhibit will be open for a month, and will open on request between 10A & 4P M-F, with special opening requests arranged by calling Billy Johnson President, (662-347-4223), or Gaila Oliver Secretary/Treasurer, (662-820-9555).

 Grand Opening for the Mississippi Wildlife Heritage Museum is scheduled for Friday, June 2nd and Saturday, June 3rd, 2017.

-- The MWHM hosted the Smithsonian Institution’s Hometown Teams Traveling Exhibit during the month of September, with nearly 200 people viewing the Exhibit as well as the newly renovated Museum.
+The MWHM hosted the Smithsonian Institution’s Hometown Teams Traveling Exhibit during the month of September, with nearly 200 people viewing the Exhibit as well as the newly renovated Museum.
 The MS Department of Humanities co-sponsored the HTT Exhibit, which then moved to DSU until December, coordinated by Emily Jones, the Delta State Archivist.
 The Wildlife Heritage Museum will now be arranging the exhibits, trophies, pictures, and artifacts during the winter and spring, looking forward to our Grand Opening the first weekend in June 2017.
-If you are interested in an early tour as the Museum takes shape, call Bob Neill (662-686-7789) or Billy Johnson (662-347-4223) Monday thru Friday between 9a & 4p.
+If you are interested in an early tour as the Museum takes shape, call Gaila Oliver (662-820-9555) or Billy Johnson (662-347-4223) Monday thru Friday between 9a & 4p.
 If you would like to donate funds or articles of interest, use those same numbers.
-Johnson is the President and Neill is the Secretary & Treasurer of the MWHM Foundation.
-Both are authors of popular Outdoor Books which will be available through the Gift Shop at the Museum or on-line
+Johnson is the President and Oliver is the Secretary & Treasurer of the MWHM Foundation.
+Both are authors of popular Outdoor Books which will be available through the Gift Shop at the Museum or on-line.